Beep…beep …

 It’s super easy.
 Pick a QR Code generator.
 Copy and paste the digital link into the URL box (if it’s not ready, you’ve got to decorate the URL) and customize your QR Code.
 Once done, finish the process and download the QR Code to print on your labels.

-What is the difference between GS1 Data Matrix and QR Code
+What is the difference between GS1 Data Matrix and QR Code?

 Looks: QR Code has characteristic edges that look like eyes with pixel-like patterns covering most of the QR Code.
 The Data Matrix does not have such edges, and the entirety is covered with a pixel-like pattern.